totomobile43/pyk4a/README.md

 This approach incurs almost no overhead in terms of CPU, memory or other resources.
 It also simplifies usage.
 Kinect C api image buffers are directly reused and image releases are performed automatically by the python garbage collector.

+The library now also supports the body tracking SDK.

 ## Prerequisites
 The [Azure-Kinect-Sensor-SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK) is required to build this library.